raganwald-deprecated/homoiconic/2011/08/hungarian.md

 Hungarian PBKAC
 ---

-Hungarian notation (whether apps or systems) is useful, especially when you want some of the benefits of an untype language but want to make wrong code look wrong.
+Hungarian notation (whether apps or systems) is useful, especially when you want some of the benefits of an untyped language but want to make [wrong code look wrong][1].
 The trouble with it is just like the trouble with any documentation that isn't checked or enforced automatically: Over time the words diverge from the code, making it worse than useless because it actively deceives.

 Here is some actual code I found in a current project today.